MxNxPx/gitlab-cicd-demo/README.md

 ### login to UI using root and GITROOTPWD create gitlab-cicd-demo project
 ```
+echo ${GITURL}
 google-chrome ${GITURL} &
+#if using multipass, copy this URL and put it in your browser

 #Under Create New Project > Import Project > Repo by URL
 #Paste this repo URL: https://github.com/MxNxPx/gitlab-cicd-demo.git